Going diving in Kilkieran Bay! Loads of scallops and fish in those parts.

 Favourite thing to do in science: Figure out how seaweed works in marine habitats like kelp forests or Polar regions like Greenland and Antarctica

-I am a seaweed enthusiast from California, but usually study seaweed in really cold places like Antarctica and Ireland.
+About Me: I am a seaweed enthusiast from California, but usually study seaweed in really cold places like Antarctica and Ireland.

 I come from California, Steinbeck country.
 I think ‘Cannery Row’ provides the setting for the coast of northern California and what rock-pooling is like there.
 Surprisingly it is NOT warm- see the link to the beach I grew up on.